Henry Walters – Falconer and Poet

 The book is beautifully designed and published by Hobblebush Books, Concord, NH, and is a part of their Hobblebush Granite State Poetry Series, Books by New Hampshire authors for any state you’re in.
 On their website, they write, “We are in a unique position to produce beautiful volumes of some of New Hampshire’s best poets.”
 The editors are listed as Sidney Hall, Jr, and Rodger Martin.

 “The founding editor of the press is a wonderful man named Sid Hall, who’s a poet himself.
 He’s a really interesting guy, both for his own work and what he’s done to support poets in New Hampshire.
 I had read a book by another poet, Jim Kates, which came out in the series, and liked it so much, both the book itself and the design of it, they were the first press to which I sent this manuscript, and they did right by it.
 It’s a very crowded world of poetry presses and poetry books.
-And to give that time and attention the way they did meant a huge, huge deal.”
+And to give that time and attention the way they did meant a great deal.”

 Let’s go on to Lookout.
 The last stanza reads, “And then, September hawks lift off from those hills,/All aimed in one direction, passing through/Without password, without permission, their fanned tails/Flying colors you’ve never paid attention to/Till now, beautiful, barbarian syllables,/A whole sky, unopposed, invading you.”
 The title is, Lookout, like a sentry but it could be read quickly – look out – a warning.
 What were you thinking when you wrote this poem?

 “I love that interpretation.
 It is sort of a call to action, a call to look up.
 And this ties in very much with my interest in birds and hawks in particular.
 But what first drew me to New Hampshire was taking a job with New Hampshire Audubon, counting migratory birds.
 I knew this migration went on, of course, all across North America, but the job got to me.
 You’re stationed on a northward-looking mountain for really, every day of September, October, and November, watching, watching the north, and trying to count what comes by and identify what comes by, trying to get a sense of bird populations.
 And many of those hours, you’re not seeing anything, you’re just looking, looking to the north, hoping to spot some spec.
 Then that spec grows and becomes an identifiable thing with wings, and you jot it down.
 And some of those days, you’re seeing 5000 birds in a day, just sort of coming out of the woodwork, coming out of nowhere, and going all the way down to Brazil.
 It was a really special experience to be stationed there, and as you’re standing up there, you do feel a little bit like not a guard, exactly, but thinking back to other lookouts, in the sense of people looking out both, you know, fire wardens manning a fire tower, or soldiers, or people trying to give messages from one mountain top to another.
 And because I was the one whose job it was to pay attention to this particular thing, that you feel like you are the boundary, that you’re standing at the boundary.
 But even though it’s woods to the north and woods to the south, you still feel like you are the one that is opening the door to this flood of migration, and also you see very clearly that the birds don’t care for your boundaries.
 They don’t see you as a boundary.
 They don’t even pay any attention to you at all.
 They’re just passing by.
-And so that it makes all our worries about boundaries and borders, and who can stand where on whose land.
+All our worries about boundaries and borders, who can stand where on whose land.
 It puts that into perspective so that our human concerns all of a sudden seem quite small.
 And I guess that’s why I’m framing it in these military terms, about enemy lines, and a sky unopposed and invasion, that a person, as well as a place, can feel invaded by other forces, and that invasion can be wonderful.
 It’s great to be taken out of yourself even for a moment and be part of the sky or part of this migration.
 You’re standing there in place.
 You’re not moving, but you are a part of it.
-That’s how I felt up there and how that’s the kind of invading that I want poems to do, too, to be taken over by another point of view.”
+That’s how I felt up there and how that’s the kind of invading that I want poems to do, too: they give us the chance to be taken over by another point of view.”

 You were looking for all kinds of birds, though, right, specifically, or was it?